beast-dev/doc/pages/beast/beast_errors.md

 		<div class="panel-heading">
 			<div class="panel-title">
 				<a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseTwo">
-				"Parsing error - poorly formed XML (possibly not an XML file):: The markup in the document following the root element must be well-formed."
+Parsing error - poorly formed XML (possibly not an XML file):: The markup in the document following the root element must be well-formed.
 				</a>
 			</div>
 		</div>
 		<div id="collapseTwo" class="panel-collapse collapse noCrossRef">
 			<div class="panel-body">
 The input file was recognized as an XML document but the document broke some fundemental rules for XML (it was not "well-formed").
 			</div>
 		</div>
 	</div>